MeanyLodge/History/Run/Kitchen-Run.md

 Lower part of the old [Downhill Trail](/Run/Downhill-Trail), also accessible from mid-Lane.
 Ends at the kitchen, of course.<sup>[nw][]</sup>

-[map]: Meany-Map
+[map]: /Meany-Map
-[nw]: Names-Walt "Meany Names by Walter Little, 1984"
+[nw]: /Names-Walt "Meany Names by Walter Little, 1984"